 Paganism is often referred to as "neo-paganism" to distinguish the growing revival that started in the 19th century of these ancient forms of worship.
 The 1960s saw another revival of these practices that include animism, the belief that living things contain living spirits.
 This religion worships ancient deities with the frontrunner being Mother Goddess or Mother Earth (Gaia).

 Spiritism is often called Spiritualism.
 It's the belief that the living can communicate with the spirits of those who have died.
 This is done through the individual's own powers.
-Trance mediums, channeling and séances are three ways that mediums can contact the dead.
-This in an ancient form of occultism found in Greek, Egyptian, and Roman and other cultures.
+Trance mediums, channeling, and séances are three ways that mediums can contact the dead.
+This in an ancient form of occultism found in Greek, Egyptian, Roman, and other cultures.
 It has remained through modern times.
 Spiritualism was very prominent during the popularity of séances in the mid-1800s through the 1920s.

 Common Misconceptions Regarding the Occult